Mohammad Reza Fallahzadeh: Economic & military projects

 After 2013, he headed Karbala Roads & Development, an IRGC linked construction outfit tied to Khatam al-Anbia, before being redeployed to Syria.
-While in Syria he was promoted to become the Quds Force’s second-in-command, notably active in the Battle of Aleppo.
+While in Syria he was promoted to become the Quds Force's second-in-command, notably active in the Battle of Aleppo.

 Deputy commander of Quds Force

-In April 2021, following the death of his predecessor Mohammad Hejazi, Fallahzadeh was appointed Deputy Commander of the Quds Force, the IRGC’s elite overseas operations branch.
+In April 2021, following the death of his predecessor Mohammad Hejazi, Fallahzadeh was appointed Deputy Commander of the Quds Force, the IRGC's elite overseas operations branch.

 Recent developments

 Since late 2023, he has been repeatedly linked by Israeli media as the target of airstrikes in Lebanon and Damascus.
 Iranian sources have consistently denied his death, and as of now he is officially still alive.
-On October 2024, reports suggest he was appointed as a temporary supervisor of Hezbollah’s leadership, indicating Iran's deepening involvement in Lebanon via trusted Quds Force operators.
+In October 2024, reports suggest he was appointed as a temporary supervisor of Hezbollah’s leadership, indicating Iran's deepening involvement in Lebanon via trusted Quds Force operators.

 Sanctions

 U.S. Sanction

 Office of Foreign Assets Control (OFAC) designated him as a Specially Designated National (SDN) under these programs: IFSR, IRGC, and SDGT, linking him to the IRGC‐Qods Force.
 The sanctions were issued under Executive Order 13224, with risks of secondary sanctions under EO 13886.
 The U.S. Treasury highlighted his role in managing multi‑billion dollar IRGC‑Qods operations abroad, overseeing Syria, Iraq, and Lebanon proxies.
 OFAC’s public announcement is dated February 27, 2024.